How Much Does Google Analytics Cost? Pricing & Features

 - A list of events triggered by a user.

 These features can help you to weed out any issues with your site.
 Are people struggling to navigate your property?
 Is a promotion driving traffic in the way you want it to?
 Have you implemented the tracking code correctly?
 Website owners can spend hours agonizing over these questions.
 GA means you can find answers in a matter of minutes.

 It’s fair to say that GA4 has shaken things up a bit.
 Of all the changes in the latest update, the most significant is events.
-GA4 comes with a new data model, and user interactions are now measured through events.
+It comes with a new data model, and user interactions in GA4 are now measured through events.

 What exactly constitutes an event is up to you, although there are some preset events within GA4.
 For example, page_view and session_start events can be found within GA4 from the getgo.

 But when it comes to custom events, ask yourself what important interactions you want to measure.
 Some examples include: